Lapis lazuli: In the ancient world

 Jewelry made of lapis lazuli has also been found at Mycenae attesting to relations between the Myceneans and the developed civilizations of Egypt and the East.

-Pliny the Elder wrote that lapis lazuli is “opaque and sprinkled with specks of gold”.
+Pliny the Elder wrote that lapis lazuli is "opaque and sprinkled with specks of gold".
 Because the stone combines the blue of the heavens and golden glitter of the sun, it was emblematic of success in the old Jewish tradition.
 In the early Christian tradition lapis lazuli was regarded as the stone of Virgin Mary.

 In late classical times and as late as the Middle Ages, lapis lazuli was often called sapphire (sapphirus in Latin, sappir in Hebrew), though it had little to do with the stone today known as the blue corundum variety sapphire.
 In his book on stones, the Greek scientist Theophrastus described "the sapphirus, which is speckled with gold," a description which matches lapis lazuli.

 There are many references to "sapphire" in the Old Testament, but most scholars agree that, since sapphire was not known before the Roman Empire, they most likely are references to lapis lazuli.
 For instance, Exodus 24:10: "And they saw the God of Israel, and there was under his feet as it were a paved work of a sapphire stone..."
 (KJV).
 The words used in the Latin Vulgate Bible in this citation are "quasi opus lapidis sapphirini", the terms for lapis lazuli.
 Modern translations of the Bible, such as the New Living Translation Second Edition, refer to lapis lazuli in most instances instead of sapphire.

 Vermeer

-Johannes Vermeer used lapis lazuli paint, in the Girl with a Pearl Earring painting.
+Johannes Vermeer used lapis lazuli paint in the Girl with a Pearl Earring painting.

+Yeats

+The poet, William Butler Yeats, describes a figurine of sculpted lapis lazuli in a poem entitled "Lapis Lazuli".
+The sculpture of three men from China, a bird, and a musical instrument serves in the poem as a reminder of "gaiety" in the face of tragedy.